 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Keyes has relatively fewer families with younger children, and/or college students.
 Combined, this makes Keyes a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Keyes with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.63% of adults in Keyes have a bachelor's degree or advanced degree.
+The citizens of Keyes are slightly less educated than the national average of 21.84% for the average city or town: 14.63% of adults in Keyes have a bachelor's degree or advanced degree

 The per capita income in Keyes in 2022 was $60,772, which is wealthy relative to Oklahoma and the nation.
 This equates to an annual income of $243,088 for a family of four.